-- We have provided for employees to take part in the IMI/30% Club Mentoring Programme, providing an opportunity to support and develop new senior leadership talent within the organisation.
-We continuously provide opportunities for coaching and leadership development for our staff, including a new management and leadership development programme for all managers which launched in 2023. - The Society also provides free coaching for people taking family leave, which is particularly of relevance for women taking maternity leave. - Role-modelling is also important to support gender equality.
-Flexible working, hybrid working and the taking of family and other leave is common at senior levels in the organisation..
+- We continuously provide opportunities for coaching and leadership development for our staff, including a new management and leadership development programme for all managers which was completed by managers in 2024 and will continue in 2025. - The Society also provides free coaching for people taking family leave, which is particularly of relevance for women taking maternity leave. - Role-modelling is also important to support gender equality.
+Flexible working, hybrid working and the taking of family and other leave is common at senior levels in the organisation.

-Advertising and recruitment We are committed to pay transparency as a mechanism to support pay equality.
-Pay is set for all roles prior to recruitment.
-We include salary on our job advertisements for the majority of roles and proactively communicate salary to candidates prior to interview.
-The Society has also undertaken a project to improve our own employer branding, and changes will be launched in 2024.
-This includes a focus on ensuring that our recruitment and advertising continues to be gender neutral, and an appealing employment proposition for people of all genders.
-Supporting the sector • In relation to addressing the gender balance within the Society, and increasing the proportion of men employed at all levels, the Society supports measures to promote the not-for-profit sector generally, including as a place to work.
-This includes campaigns such as "We Act" by the Wheel.
-General awareness raising about the sector identifying the professionalism, value and importance of the work, serves to attract talent of all genders to the sector. • Given the national and international gender imbalance in nursing, the Society is limited in what may be done to increase gender diversity within nursing.
-We will continue to promote and advertise our nursing roles in a gender neutral way, and seek opportunities to support the take-up of nursing by men.
+Advertising and recruitment

+- We are committed to pay transparency as a mechanism to support pay equality.
+We include salary on our job advertisements for the majority of roles and proactively communicate salary to candidates prior to interview. - The Society is committed to ensuring that our recruitment and advertising continues to be gender neutral and presents an appealing employment proposition for people of all genders.

+Supporting the sector

+- In relation to addressing the gender balance within the Society, the Society supports measures to promote the not-for-profit sector generally, including as a place to work.
+General awareness raising about the sector identifying the professionalism, value and importance of the work, serves to attract talent of all genders to the sector. - Given the national and international gender imbalance in nursing, the Society is limited in what may be done to increase gender diversity within nursing.
+We will continue to promote and advertise our nursing roles in a gender-neutral way and seek opportunities to support the take-up of nursing by men.